Warfion/TechConnect26/LAB_AK_10_Lab1_Ex01_Hunting.md

 9. Execute the query by selecting Run.
 Review the query results.
 You have now identified suspicious PowerShell activity occurring within your environment.

+    >**Note:** It can sometimes take a while for the results to become available, especially if the data collection rule was recently set up.
+We therefore ask for your patience.

 1. Locate the result that includes the command parameter "-file c2.ps1" and note the contextual details.

 1. In this exercise, you will create a bookmark using Azure CLI (PowerShell mode) instead of the Sentinel portal.